Clinical Collaborations

 Clinical placements enrich the learning experience for students by giving them a real-world experience with patients in a health care environment.
 At Emory, we are dedicated to guiding our students through the clinical placement process.

 Our students train in numerous clinical sites domestically and internationally in a wide range of clinical settings.
 Through the school's Lillian Carter Center for Global Health & Social Responsibility, we send students to partner institutions in Peru, Haiti, Jamaica, the Bahamas, and Ethiopia.
-The available clinical experiences means you will finish your degree with practical clinical training and will be prepared for nursing, research, and leadership.
+The available clinical experiences mean you will finish your degree with practical clinical training and will be prepared for nursing, research, and leadership.

-Clinical Compliance
+Clinical Compliance and Credentialing

 Pre-Licensure Students